“I’ll prove it to you!” exclaims Jack Kosakowski.

 They forget about testing and measuring.

-“Marginal gains is not about making small changes and hoping they fly.
+“Marginal gains are not about making small changes and hoping they fly.
 Rather, it is about breaking down a big problem into many small parts and then rigorously testing to establish what works and what doesn’t”.
 Mathew Syed.
 Black Box Thinking.

 In other words, test everything.
 Make changes and validate that they have the result you anticipate.